Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 Day 5: Bern - Montreux

-After breakfast, cover some more ground in Bern before moving on to Montreux.
-Join a guided city tour or explore Bern on your own.
-Take a stroll through the old town, head to the bear park, check out the Bundeshaus (House of Parliament) and walk back to Rosengarten for the views.
+After breakfast, you’ll have some time to further explore Bern.
+Join a city tour or discover Bern on your own.
+Stroll through the old town, visit the Bear Park, check out the Federal Palace, and walk back to the Rose Garden to enjoy the view.

-I’m aware that half a day won’t be enough to cover all these activities, but since Montreux also has plenty to offer, I suggest leaving Bern around midday.
-Grab some take-away lunch and have it on the train to Montreux to save time.
+It’s clear that half a day won’t be enough to do all these activities.
+But since Montreux has a lot to offer as well, I recommend leaving Bern around noon.
+Grab a take-away lunch to enjoy on the train to Montreux.
+This way, you save time and can spend the entire afternoon in Montreux.

-Alternatively, head in the opposite direction toward Lavaux.
-Only a short train ride west of Montreux, you’ll find the famous Lavaux vineyards, a UNESCO World Heritage site.
-To fully experience the gorgeous views, get off in Cully or Epesses and follow the signposted footpath through the vineyards.
+Alternatively, you can take a trip in the other direction to the Lavaux vineyards.
+Just a short train ride west of Montreux, you’ll find the famous Lavaux vineyards, which are a UNESCO World Heritage site.
+To enjoy the stunning views, get off in Cully or Epesses and follow the marked hiking trail through the vines.

 Montreux SonnenuntergangSonnenuntergang bei Montreux (Foto: Montreux-Vevey Tourism Maude Rion)